qubitserfed/Qubos/README.md

 # Qubos

 Polytime simulator of the Clifford modulo phase group.
+This can be refactored into a phase-accurate clifford simulator, which is the goal of this project.

 ### How to build this
 ```